 A lion cub on the road in Ol Pajeta

-Spend the night at Lake Naivasha Sopa Resort
+We spent the night at Lake Naivasha Sopa Resort.

 For a full review of Lake Naivasha see our Blog Post.

-Popular wildlife that might be seen in the Masai Mara include hippo, giraffe, waterbuck, reedbuck, roan antelope, warthog, eland, topi, gazelle, zebra, baboon, crocodile, various species of monkeys, and black rhino.
-Except for the mountain gorilla, all of Africa’s Big 7 can be part of your wildlife sightings.
-The Mara is home to the largest collection of lions in Kenya.
+Among the wildlife we spotted, or had a decent chance of spotting, were hippo, giraffe, waterbuck, reedbuck, roan antelope, warthog, eland, topi, gazelle, zebra, baboon, crocodile, several species of monkey, and black rhino.
+With the sole exception of the mountain gorilla, all of Africa’s so-called Big Seven can turn up here on a good day, and the Mara is also reckoned to hold the largest population of lions anywhere in Kenya.

 For a full review of the Masai Mara National Reserve see our Blog Post.

-Spend a second night at Zebra Plains Mara Camp
+We spent a second night at Zebra Plains Mara Camp.

 Kenya – Month-by-Month